MESH-Research/Pilcrow/.github/CONTRIBUTING.md

 * Push your changes to a topic branch in your fork of the repository.
 * Squash extraneous commits to the appropriate logical portions.
-* Submit a pull request to the repository in the CakePHP organization, with the correct target branch.
+* Submit a pull request to the repository, with the correct target branch.

 ## Test cases and linting / styles